Investment and Financial Planning for Women

 Whether you are an executive, a homemaker, or a retiree, we will create an individualized financial plan to help you reach your financial goals.
 We are especially attentive to our clients during transitional periods such as divorce or the death of a spouse.

 Sigma has a special focus on women and investing.
-The investment counselors at our locations in Michigan, Ohio, and Florida are well versed in helping women make savvy financial decisions.
+The investment advisors at our locations in Michigan, Ohio, and Florida are well versed in helping women make savvy financial decisions.

 We can help clients specifically address the following issues: